 A-5.6.1.2.(1) Ice Damming.
-Water leakage through water-shedding roofs is often due to the formation of ice dams at the eaves, which can be limited by controlling the transfer of heat to the roof through a combination of insulation and venting to dissipate heat.
+Water leakage through sloped roofs is often due to the formation of ice dams at the eaves, which can be limited by controlling the transfer of heat to the roof through a combination of insulation and venting to dissipate heat.
 See Clause 5.3.1.2.(1)(d).

-A-5.6.1.2.(2) Integrity and Performance of Vegetated Roof Assemblies The integrity of some assemblies installed to provide the required protection from the ingress of precipitation in vegetated roofing systems can be compromised due to an inadequate resistance to the penetration of plant roots and rhizomes.
-Additional information on vegetated roofing systems and the performance of protective materials can be found in the German Landscape Research, Development and Construction Society's (FLL) "Guidelines for the Planning, Construction and Maintenance of Green Roofing" and in the National Roofing Contractors Association's "The NRCA Vegetative Roof Systems Manual" and in the standards published in the "Roofing Practices Manual" by the Roofing Contractors Association of British Columbia.
+A-5.6.1.2.(2) Vegetated Roofing Systems.
+The integrity of some assemblies installed to provide the required protection from the ingress of precipitation in vegetated roofing systems can be compromised due to an inadequate resistance to the penetration of plant roots and rhizomes.
+Additional information on vegetated roofing systems and the performance of protective materials can be found in the German Landscape Research, Development and Construction Society's (FLL) "Guidelines for the Planning, Construction and Maintenance of Green Roofing" and in the National Roofing Contractors Association's "Vegetative Roof Systems Manual."